Nikkyō Niwano: Risshō Kōsei Kai

-Mr Niwano had been actively involved with the Buddhist group Reiyūkai, and it was then that he encountered Ms. Myoko Naganuma and led her to convert to Reiyūkai.
+Niwano had been actively involved with the Buddhist group Reiyūkai, and it was then that he encountered Myoko Naganuma and led her to convert to Reiyūkai.
 In 1938 they both attended a leaders meeting where the leadership of Reiyūkai made several comments stating that the Lotus Sutra was outdated.
 After discussing this matter with each other, they decided that they could not belong to an organization which held this type of view.
-On March 5, 1938, they founded Risshō Kōsei Kai, holding the first meeting in Mr Niwano's house.
+On March 5, 1938, they founded Risshō Kōsei Kai, holding the first meeting in Niwano's house.

 Niwano was to be the President and Naganuma to be the vice-president.
 As the organization grew he gave up his job as a milkman and devoted himself full-time to the ministry.
 He became involved in interfaith activities and helped to found the World Conference of Religions for Peace in 1970.
 During this time he became involved in numerous religious and cultural conferences and gatherings, some of which include the Asian Conference on Religion and Peace and the 6th WCRP in Italy, where he presided over the WCRP alongside Pope John Paul II.
 He also spoke on several occasions as the United Nations calling for world peace and the abolition of nuclear arms.

 In 1991 he stepped down as president and was succeeded by his eldest son, Nichiko Niwano.
 Although retired, he continued to participate in interfaith and peace activities.

 Awards

-In 1979 he was awarded the Templeton Foundation Prize for Progress in Religion.
+In 1979 Niwano was awarded the Templeton Foundation Prize for Progress in Religion.

 In 1992 he was made a Knight Commander with the Silver Star of the Order of St. Gregory the Great by the Vatican.

-In 1993 Mr Niwano was awarded the Interfaith Medallion from the International Council of Christians and Jews.
+In 1993 Niwano was awarded the Interfaith Medallion from the International Council of Christians and Jews.

-Daniel Montgomery quotes that "no Buddhist leader in the World has become more widely known or showered with honours than him."
+Author Daniel Montgomery writes that "no Buddhist leader in the World has become more widely known or showered with honours than him."

 Death and legacy

 Nikkyo Niwano died on October 4, 1999.
-He was cremated and some of his ashes were placed in the Precious Stupa of the One Vehicle, a small stupa located on the grounds of the groups headquarters.
-He is remembered for his interfaith work and his calls for global peace and disarmament.
+He was cremated and some of his ashes were placed in the Precious Stupa of the One Vehicle, a small stupa located on the grounds of the group's headquarters.